peter-power-594/ResponsiveSlides.js/README.md

 # ResponsiveSlides.js v1.60.0

 ## Simple & lightweight responsive slider plugin (less than 10kb)
-ResponsiveSlides.js is a tiny vanilla plugin that creates a responsive slider using elements inside a container.
-It was built back in 2011 with jQuery by Ariel [ResponsiveSlides.js](http://responsiveslides.com/).
+[ResponsiveSlides.js](https://responsive-slides.pierre-henri-lavigne.info) is a tiny vanilla plugin that creates a responsive slider using elements inside a container.
+It was built back in 2011 with jQuery by [Ariel](http://responsiveslides.com/).
 This fork is an updated version working without jQuery keeping the spirit and options from the original version.

-Biggest difference to other responsive slider plugins is the file size (less than 10kb minified and gzipped) + that this one doesn't try to do everything.
-The plugin is shipped with 2 modes:
+This plugins doesn't try to do everything.
+Shipped shipped with 2 modes:
 - Either it just automatically fades the images
 - Or operates as a responsive image container with pagination and/or navigation to fade between slides.

 The biggest difference with the original version is that the picture is fading over the current one.
-It's not a cross-fading animation (one is fading out while another one is fading in).
+It's not a cross-fading like animation (one is fading out while another one is fading in).
 Better in performance - and visually to my mind.

 ### Features: